carmenbianca/report-liferay/plan.md

 ## Dublin office

 Liferay has offices all over the globe.
-Its global headquarters are in Los Angeles.
+Its global headquarters are in Diamond Bar, Los Angeles County.
 The international office is in Dublin, which is the site of this internship.
 The Dublin office hosts approximately twenty employees working on Human Resources, Legal, finances, sales, consulting, and other.
 Remote workers are also registered as working for the Dublin office.

 (For posterity's sake---although the manual says otherwise---the office is described *after* the departments because departments span offices.)